-The participants welcomed current initiatives, such as holding joint meetings between the Water, Marine Environment and Biodiversity Managers at European level, and the organization by the European Commission of a workshop on the policies in these three sectors in December 2014.
+The participants welcomed current initiatives, such as holding joint meetings between the Water, Marine Environment and Nature Managers at European level, as it was the case at the end of 2013 under the Lithuanian presidency and as it will be the case at the end of 2015 under Luxembourg presidency, or still the organization by the European Commission of a joint workshop on water, nature and marine strategy on 2 and 3 December in Brussels to think about improving the coordination of the directives implementation in these three sectors.

-Now, this type of approximation may also be beneficial to national or basin authorities to ensure better synergy between the public policies in these sectors but also from a technical point of view to improve the integration of respective objectives and means to be achieved during the preparation of River Basin Management Plans and associated Programmes of Measures.
+Now, this type of approximation may also be beneficial to national or basin authorities to ensure better synergy between the public policies in these sectors but also from a technical point of view to move towards the integration of respective objectives and means to be achieved during the preparation of River Basin Management Plans and associated Programmes of Measures.